pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

      - Event highlight (optional, defaults to "Community Entertainment Fest")
   3. Submit to create new event year
 - **Validation**:
-  - Year must be unique
+  - Event year + event name combination must be unique
   - Year must be a valid number
   - Event name is required (both year and event name are mandatory together)
   - Event dates must be valid date range